Orpheum Theater (Galesburg): Early history

-Modern History
+Modern history

 In August 1983, the Knox County Board voted to form a Civic Center Committee to raise funds for the restoration and remodeling of the theatre.
 In December of the following year, Kerasotes Theaters deeded the Orpheum to the Committee.
 The transaction involved no money, but required the Orpheum not to show first-run films that might compete with Kerasotes business.
-The Players presented their money to the Orpheum Theater Project Committee, which directed the details of the renovation.
+The Prairie Players Community Theater presented their money to the Orpheum Theater Project Committee, which directed the details of the renovation.
 A portion of this money was used to determine whether the community could support the theatre.
 The Committee also investigated the cost of renovations, a study necessary before applying for state grants.

 The Committee made efforts to raise money for the renovation locally, then applied to the state of Illinois in July 1984, for a $2 million grant from the Department of Commerce and Community Affairs (DCCA).
 Governor James Thompson signed the bill for $19 million in bonds toward state projects.
 Then, the state legislature debated about giving money to the Orpheum.
 In February 1985, a grant was awarded to the Orpheum, but the project had to wait an additional eleven months before the funds became available.

 Originally, the DCCA planned to sell bonds immediately, but delays abounded.
 Debt service on the Orpheum bonds was supposed to be paid from a tax on pari-mutual betting at the Illinois race tracks, but on August 1, 1984 the Arlington Park Race Track burned down, eliminating this source of revenue.
 The fire, a decline in statewide betting, and a tax break given to race track owners by Illinois Legislature, left the DCCA with insufficient security and forced it to pay higher interest on bonds sold before 1985.
 Afraid that its bond rating would be too low, the DCCA chose to wait until December 1985 to sell the bonds.

 Once the bonds were sold, the Authority had to reach an agreement with the State for the funds.
 The original agreement entitled the Authority to receive all $2 million, but the state reworded the agreement to withhold $200,000.
 The Authority had orinigally planned to earn $100,000 from interest on the grant, but the Illinois Grant Recovery Act required the interest be returned to the state.
 At one point the Authority considered ligation to force the state to pay interest, but attorneys decided that a court battle could take years and would further delay the grant.